A look at the top 10 affiliate marketing strategies that are guaranteed to make your affiliate marketing dreams come true.

 For example, in my niche that would be SEMrush, which is a beloved all-in-one SEO toolkit for SEO pros (get 30-day free trial here).

-In your niche it’d be something different, but they’re there and you just have to look for them.
+In your niche it would be something different, but they’re there and you just have to look for them.

 How to find hot products?